rh-dttl-edge-virt-demo/edge-virt/README.md

 1. Generates an SSH key for use with this cluster
 1. Templates the install-config.yaml file with your pull secret and the generated SSH key
 1. Installs OpenShift on AWS using IPI
+1. Bootstrap that OpenShift cluster by installing OpenShift GitOps and wiring it with an app-of-apps that watches the `applications/` directory of this repository, applying all ArgoCD `Applications` to the cluster.